littleskyfish/query-string-keeper/README.md

 Other/References
 ----------------
-This plugin adapted from the Query String Keeper plugin by [jessemaps](https://github.com/jessemaps/yourls-query-string-keeper) which solved the problem <PHP v7 for some reason does not return any value in $_SERVER['QUERY_STRING']>.
+This plugin adapted from the Query String Keeper plugin by [jessemaps](https://github.com/jessemaps/yourls-query-string-keeper).
+Solved the problem <PHP v7 for some reason does not return any value in $_SERVER['QUERY_STRING']>.
 Thanks for [skarjoss's commented](https://github.com/jessemaps/yourls-query-string-keeper/issues/1#issuecomment-1039690531).